 The LLE Light Rail Project requires a Critical Areas Special Use Permit for proposed critical area impacts in the McAleer Creek Basin which has potential anadromous fish habitat.
 Sound Transit held a neighborhood meeting on August 3, 2017 (see section entitled Recent Public Meetings for more detail) to discuss the project’s proposed impacts to critical areas and potential mitigation for those impacts prior to submission of the CASUP application.

-Sound Transit has elected to apply for a CASUP in order to obtain code relief for the proposed Ronald Bog Mitigation Project (see section entitled Upcoming Opportunities for Public Input for more detail).
+Sound Transit has elected to apply for a CASUP in order to obtain code relief for the proposed Ronald Bog Mitigation Project (see section entitled Recent Public Meetings for more detail).

 Once a CASUP application has been submitted and is deemed complete by the City, a notice of application will be sent out and a public comment period will open for community members to submit comments to the City.
 Comments need to focus on whether the project meets or does not meet the CASUP Decision Criteria (click on link provided below).
 The public participation opportunities for the CASUP are the same as for the Special Use Permit (click on the link above titled Public Participation & SUP).

-The final decision on the Critical Areas Special Use Permits for the LLE project will be made by the City’s Hearing Examiner based on a report from City staff, testimony from Sound Transit, and public comment presented during the public hearing.
+The final decision on the Critical Areas Special Use Permits for the LLE Light Rail Project will be made by the City’s Hearing Examiner based on a report from City staff, testimony from Sound Transit, and public comment presented during the public hearing.

 - Critical Areas Special Use Permit - Light Rail Submittal Checklist